-We draw attention to Note 2 to the financial statements, which indicates that the Company has incurred a net loss of Rs.
-114.476 million during the year ended 30 June 2021 and, as of that date, the Company's current liabilities exceeded its total assets by Rs.
-444.195 million.
+We draw attention to Note 2 to the unconsolidated financial statements, which indicates that the Company has accumulated losses amounting Rs 2,808.392 million as at June 30, 2022 and, as of that date, the Company's current liabilities exceeded its current assets by Rs.
+770.766 million.
 The Company's equity has eroded and the accumulated losses exceed the share capital and share premium by Rs.
-958.249 million at 30 June 2021.
+943.659 million at 30 June 2022.
 As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt about the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.